AdobeDocs/experience-platform.en/help/identity-service/ui/shared-devices.md

 ![identity-dashboard](../images/shared-device/identity-dashboard.png)

-The [!UICONTROL Shared device settings] page appears, providing you with the option to configure shared device settings for your data and apply specific identity namespaces as your shared identity namespace and user identity namespace.
+The [!UICONTROL Shared device settings] page appears, providing you with an interface to configure shared device settings for your data.
 Shared device settings are disabled by default.

 When enabled, shared device settings allows data from different users of the same device to be separated from one another.
 This configuration setting allows for a cleaner and more accurate representation of identity graphs, where user identities of the same device are not combined together.